-Namibia may, in the short term, experience electricity shortages, inter alia, on account of the fact that (i) the demand for electricity is increasing, both on account of growth in GDP as well as on account of increased mining operations; (ii) the contracts for the supply of electricity with neighboring countries (particularly South Africa) may expire between 2013 and 2015, and may not be renewed due to electricity shortages in these neighboring countries; and (iii) projects for addressing electricity demand are in the preliminary stages, may take several years to complete, may not be financed easily or at all, and may experience delays or cancellations.
-In addition, Namibia is an arid country, and water resources are scarce.
+Namibia may, in the short term, experience electricity shortages, inter alia, on account of the fact that (i) the demand for electricity is increasing, both on account of growth in GDP as well as on account of increased mining operations;

+(ii) the contracts for the supply of electricity with neighboring countries (particularly South Africa) may expire between 2013 and 2016, and may not be renewed due to electricity shortages in these neighboring countries; and (iii) projects for addressing electricity demand are in the preliminary stages, may take several years to complete, may not be financed easily or at all, and may experience delays or cancellations.
+In addition, Namibia is an arid country, water resources are scarce, and there is the possibility of drought based on current weather patterns.
 Although the Government of Namibia currently pursues a seawater desalination project, Namibia may in the short term experience water shortages, inter alia, on account of the following: (i) demand for water is increasing, both on account of growth in GDP as well as on account of increased mining operations; and (ii) the seawater desalination project pursued by the government may take several years to complete, may not be financed easily or at all, and may experience delays or cancellations.